PPM Logo

 I. POLICY

-A4.
-Any individual affiliated with UC San Diego has an ethical responsibility to act if he or she suspects Research Misconduct has occurred.
-Appropriate actions may include raising questions, seeking perspective from peers or more experienced individuals (including campus ombudspersons), or making an Allegation of Research Misconduct to the Department Head or Research Integrity Officer.
+A2.
+Individuals affiliated with UC San Diego have a responsibility to act if they suspect Research Misconduct has occurred.
+Appropriate actions may include raising questions, seeking perspective from peers or more experienced individuals (including campus ombudspersons), or making an Allegation of Research Misconduct to the Research Integrity Officer or the Department Head to forward to the Research Integrity Officer.

-A6.
-Some improper practices are not considered Research Misconduct under this Policy, but are nonetheless considered misconduct under other University policies including, but not limited to, guidelines relating to conflict of interest, export control, intellectual property, biosafety, use of human and animal subjects, use of University facilities, outside professional activities of faculty members, and teacher-student relations.
+A5.
+This policy does not address all possible improper practices in connection with Research that could be considered misconduct under other University policies including, but not limited to, guidelines relating to conflict of interest, export control, intellectual property, biosafety, use of human and/or animal subjects, use of University facilities, outside professional activities of faculty members, and teacher-student relations.

 II.
 DEFINITIONS

 Conflict of Interest.
-A Conflict of Interest exists when a relationship between a decision-maker and the Complainant, the Respondent, or the Research that is the subject of an Allegation creates the potential for compromised judgment or decision-making.
+A Conflict of Interest exists when any potential, perceived, or actual personal, professional, or financial relationship between a decision-maker and the Complainant, the Respondent, Witness(es), or the Research that is the subject of an Allegation would compromise decision-making in the judgment of the Deciding Official.

 Department Head.
 A Department Head is the head of the Academic Unit in which Research Misconduct is alleged to have occurred.